 - Notify employees: You must notify tipped employees of any required tip pool contribution amounts and to whom they will be redistributed before their participation.
 It’s a good idea to have a standard notice on hand to provide upon hiring.

-- Don’t keep tips for the business or yourself: Employers are prohibited from retaining employees’ tips for any purpose other than verifying or processing with their next paycheck.
+- Don’t keep tips for the business or yourself: Employers are prohibited from retaining employees’ tips for any purpose other than verifying or processing them with the employees’ next paychecks.
 All tips are the property of the employees.

 - Exclude managers and supervisors: Managers and supervisors are explicitly not allowed to participate in a tip pool under any circumstances.